JamesWoolfenden/learn-packer/docs/index.md

 - no reliance on externalities or third parties

-- treat images as software artifacts with same CI process and versioning
+- treat images as software artefacts with same CI process and versioning

 ### What are the alternatives to Packer